tuansydau/tuansydau/README.md

 ### Hi there 👋

-I'm Tuan, a figma and flexbox simp
+I'm Tuan, a Figma and Flexbox simp.

 #### Here are some facts about me:
 - 🔭 I'm currently in my final year as a Software Engineering Student at York University